-Dr. Johnson taught physics for several years before pursuing his graduate degree.
+Dr. Johnson taught physics for several years before pursuing his terminal degree.
 He has taught graduate and undergraduate courses including a focus on math and science teaching methods and educational technology.
 His research interests include equity and diversity in science education, science for English language learners, and integration of technology in education.

 - State University of New York at Buffalo, Buffalo, NY; Ph.D., Science Education, 2011.

 - Gannon University, Erie, PA; M. Ed., Curriculum and Instruction, 2007.

 - Edinboro University of Pennsylvania, Edinboro, PA; B.S. of E., Secondary Education: Physics, 2003.
 Summa Cum Laude

 Science is for me: A case study of English language learner achievement, discourse and attitudes within an urban, middle school science classroom

 SEDU 495/MLED495/SEDU 695 Student Teaching Supervision

 SEDU 471/472 (Formerly SEDU 594) Instructional Techniques for Science and Math